Stratio/stratio-connector-mongodb/README.md

 ## How to use Mongo Connector ##

  1. Start [crossdata-server and then crossdata-shell](https://github.com/Stratio/crossdata).
- 2. Start Mongo Connector as it is explained before
+ 2. Start Mongo Connector as it is explained before.
  3. In crossdata-shell:

     Add a datastore with this command: